Join groundbreaking research

-We are excited to announce a 2022 Summer REU Site under the NSF Grant titled “Advancing high-performance computing (HPC) opportunities in undergraduate research at UW-Eau Claire to meet challenges of multidisciplinary computational science”.
+We are excited to continue the Summer REU Site under the NSF Grant titled “Advancing high-performance computing (HPC) opportunities in undergraduate research at UW-Eau Claire to meet challenges of multidisciplinary computational science” in 2023.

 The REU site will support research for 10 undergraduate students each summer engaging them in a collaborative research experience with the central theme of designing computationally intensive algorithms and simulation models using HPC.
 The research will be conducted using UW-Eau Claire's Blugold High-Performance Computing facility.